 Despite the protections provided by a firewall or server-based application, no system is perfect.
 A well-defined Internet and Email Use Policy can help to educate users about their responsibilities in the event that they access potentially harmful material.

-While the most common forms of employee computer misuse include reading the news, making online purchases, and downloading music, some activities can have serious repercussions on a business.
+While the most common forms of employee computer misuse include reading the news, making online purchases, and downloading music, even some well meaning activities can have serious repercussions on a business.
 Some actions can result in the theft of sensitive data and loss of business, as well as negative public relations.
 Furthermore, companies lose thousands of dollars each year, per employee, in lost production due to web surfing — an inefficiency that can be minimized with a detailed use policy.

 6. It Enforces Computer Policy Agreements Between Users and Your Organization

-Creating a potentially binding Computer Use Policy agreement between your staff and organization helps to validate the legitimacy of the policy.
+Creating a potentially binding Computer Use Policy agreement between your staff and your organization helps to validate the legitimacy of the policy.
 Furthermore, it helps users to understand that policy violations are serious and that not following those guidelines may result in potentially severe consequences, including being terminated.
 To make the contract legitimate, management needs to continuously enforce the policy to ensure it doesn’t become a meaningless piece of paper.